Jamie-Clayton/Terraform-Training/readme.md

 terraform destroy
 ```

-* The output compares the infrastructure defined in the *.tf files against the actual cloud infrastructure and will indicate how changes will impact that system.
+The output compares the infrastructure defined in the *.tf files against the actual cloud infrastructure and will indicate how changes will impact that system.
+The terraform state files generated allow configuration drift to be detected, so manual changes to cloud environments can be monitored and appropriate action taken.
-* Changing the Cloud infrastructure required running.
-* Removing the infrastructure created via the destroy option. https://www.terraform.io/docs/commands/destroy.html

-# 4. Terraform Effort->Reward Tradeoff
+## 4. Terraform Effort->Reward Tradeoff

 TBA

-# 5. Walkthrough - Azure
+## 5. Walk-through - Azure

-The following example is a basic set of .net components that would be required for creating a basic .net microservice using queues, file storage and a SQL database for a development environment.
+The following example is a basic set of .net components that would be required for creating a basic .net [Microservice](https://en.wikipedia.org/wiki/Microservices)  using queues, file storage and a SQL database for a development environment.
 Some of these objects may already exist in Azure, so you can use them to start the process.

-## Azure - Find Subscription details
+### Azure - Find Subscription details

 * Open Visual Code (Reboot if extensions were installed)
 * Navigate to Terminal -> New Terminal -> Terminal Tab
 * Enter the following command one at a time.

 ```powershell